-And because it can sometimes be a grind learning to play guitar, there’s nothing more satisfying and rewarding than playing something and one of your friends or family say they know it.
+And because it can sometimes be a grind learning to play guitar, there’s nothing more satisfying and rewarding than playing something on guitar when one of your friends or family says they recognise it.

 Not just for beginners but also for people who have been playing for years, the must-know riffs coming up will make you sound colossally cool.

-Once you have the notes, rhythm and phrasing memorised on your acoustic, plug you electric in, turn up your amp, and let rip.
+Once you have the notes, rhythm and phrasing memorised on your acoustic, plug your electric in, turn up your amp, and let rip.

 Further reading: 19 Killer Guitar Practice Tips

 Practice Tip #3.
 Divide and conquer

 When you’re learning a guitar riff, break it down into smaller sections.
 Don’t attempt to master the entire riff all at once.